FAQ: Eligibility Criteria & Benefits

 We are a family with three children.
 Two are eligible for CHIP, but one is eligible for Medical Assistance.
 How can this be?

 The family income limit to qualify for Medical Assistance is higher for younger children than it is for older children.
 This is especially true for infants less than one year of age, but also may affect other children.
-It is not unusual for a child less than age one to be enrolled in Medical Assistance while other older siblings are enrolled in CHIP.
+It is not unusual for a child less than age one to be enrolled in Medical Assistance while older siblings are enrolled in CHIP.

 I have insurance but it does not cover dental, vision and/or prescriptions.
 Can I just get these benefits through CHIP?